 The book highlights two major events.
 One is the invasion of locusts which symbolizes the cleansing out the invading evil of the land.
 The other event is the outpouring of the Spirit, later recorded in the New Testament.

-It was an eye opener for me (like a “future shock”) when my childhood bubble of world perception popped, causing me to really see and acknowledge evil for the first time.
+It was an eye-opener for me (like a “future shock”) when my childhood bubble of a world perception popped, causing me to really see and acknowledge evil for the first time.
 As mentioned in Genesis, there are two kinds of evil: human or moral evil and natural evil (weather disasters, disease).
-Human evil is because of the fall of man when disobeying God in the garden of Eden and the fact God made man as a moral free agent to make choices.
-Much of the evil of the world comes from man’s hand, and I would dare say some disease and disaster from weather incidents are due to man’s shortsightedness in using advanced developments (like chemical fertilizer as one example in regards to disease) without thinking about the consequences, or how he is not taking care of the earth (Gen. 1:28, the creation mandate).
+Human evil began with the fall of man who disobeyed God in the garden of Eden and the fact God made man as a moral agent to make personal choices.
+Much of the evil of the world comes from man’s hand, and I would dare say some disease and disasters from weather incidents are due to man’s shortsightedness in using advanced developments (like chemical fertilizer as one example in regards to disease) without thinking about the consequences, or how he is not taking care of the earth (Gen. 1:28, the creation mandate).
 Consequently, it causes an imbalance in the environment.
-Or how man stubbornly (and perhaps in greed) tries to bend the laws of science in building in unsuitable and vulnerable places without taking proper precautions and considering of the stakes at risk of overdevelopment on a tedious hilltop or an earthquake fault in a flood zone.
-Insurance companies have not helped the reality of a good God when they call disasters acts of God.
-Recently I read how Pope Francis is calling for a translation of the phrase about temptation in the Lord’s Prayer to be changed.
-Instead of “lead us not into temptation (God does not lead humans to sin), he suggests “do not let us fall into temptation.”
+Or how man stubbornly tries to bend the laws of science in building in unsuitable and vulnerable places without taking proper precautions or consideration of the stakes at risk of overdevelopment.

-Then there was the upheaval of the then-current transitions.
-Not everyone wore lovebeads during the late 1960s of the Vietnam conflict; some wore dog tags.
+Then there was the upheaval of the ethical current transitions.
+Not everyone wore love beads during the late 1960s of the Vietnam conflict; some wore dog tags.
 In 1971, a group of high-profile celebrities and performers, to include actress and activist Jane Fonda, came to the town I lived to meet at an anti-war revue for the soldiers stationed at the nearby military base.
 The U.S. still operated under the mandatory call to military duty before ending the draft call in 1972.

-This group met at this bar, the Oleo Strut, ironically named after a shock absorber for helicopters.
-It was commonly known to be a haven for soldiers to express their opinions about the war.
-A peaceful protest march in town with hateful words spewed by the high profiles that begot press coverage.
-Meanwhile, the rest of American people were disrespecting and ostracizing the troops who were coming home from Vietnam individually (not with their units as is done now).
+This group met at this coffeehouse which as a child suspected was a bar, the Oleo Strut, named after a shock absorber for helicopters.
+It was commonly known to be a haven, like many others that sprung out around the country, for civilians and soldiers to express their opinions about the war as part of a Vietnam peace movement.
+A peaceful protest march in town yet disrespect words spewed by the high profiles celebrities that made this part of the circuit begetting press coverage.
+Meanwhile, it became common to see the disrespect and ostracizing of the troops returning Vietnam individually (not with their units as is done now).
 They were spat upon at airports and in public places, called them baby killers, etc.

 It was a period when reverence for the flag was prevalent.
 When flown, it was always intact, not tattered or torn.
 It was a period before the stars and stripes of the flag were worn as apparel.

-Fortunately, now we don’t hate the soldier who goes to war Instead hate and condemn the war.
-As a country, we learned from Vietnam, and we are kinder, more caring and understanding of the soldier’s role in the war.
+Fortunately, now we don’t hate the soldier who goes to war.
+Instead, we hate and condemn the war.
+As a country, we learned from the Vietnam conflict, and we are kinder, more caring and understanding of the soldier’s role in the war.
 They are not responsible for the war.
 We again see them as the selfless patriots that they are, as we did back in the days of the World Wars I and II.
 The philosophical construct of the military is for a purpose, and it is incomparable to anything in the civilian sector.
 Part of the military oath is as a binding document that requires obedience to legal military orders of superior officers.

 Revolutionary socialist Karl Marx said, “Religion is the opium of the masses.”
 He said religion gives people artificial, illusory happiness, and falsely frees people from that unrealistic illusion towards building a better society.
 In other words, if we are guilty of placing too much emphasis on personal salvation alone, religion can truly become what Marx says.
 But if part of that salvation is experienced as that of being part of a community, helping and improving situations in life, we remain true to biblical religion.
 An example of this latter truth is the positive movements started by a disproportionately large number of humanitarian advances in history (in education, medicine, law, arts, working for human rights, in science) done by people of religion (i.e. slavery abolitionist William Wilberforce, or civil rights activist Martin Luther King, Jr.).